FreesideHull/DiscordAccountsBot/README.md

  - Create new user accounts, automatically assigning roles depending on the source Discord server
  - Assign and unassign roles
  - Reset passwords
+ - Create new accounts
- - Disable accounts and assign to an alumni role
+ - Disable accounts or manage permissions

 ## System Requirements